BS in Theatre Arts –Playwriting & Directing

 Unleash Your Creativity and Tell Stories That Captivate with a BS in Theatre Arts – Playwriting and Directing

 Dive into the world of theatrical storytelling with our Bachelor of Science (BS) in Theatre Arts – Playwriting and Directing.
-In this program, you can explore the inner workings of theatre production, learn how to craft compelling narratives, and prepare to direct captivating performances.
+In this program, you can explore the inner workings of theatre production, discover how to craft compelling narratives, and prepare to direct captivating performances.
 Our directing and playwriting degree draws from a range of theatrical traditions and forms, allowing you to gain well-rounded knowledge, skills, and experience that can help set you apart in this competitive industry.

 What’s the difference between the BA and BS in Theatre Arts?